 So far, any analysis we performed assumed that there is a fixed stream and we analyze the correctness of our estimates at the end of this stream.
 In some applications, however, we may want to provide continuous estimates as we go through the stream.
 (Think about, for instance, monitoring internet traffic.)
 This could be problematic if the stream is not fixed but future elements of the stream may depend on previous estimates.
 Estimates may leak information about the internal randomness of the algorithm.
 This information could be used by an adversarial actor to break our estimates.
-Alternately, we may want to use the streaming algorithm as a subroutine for another algorithm and this type of breakage could occur accidentally.
+Another reason for studying this setting is that we may want to use the streaming algorithm as a subroutine for another algorithm and this type of breakage could occur accidentally.

 Is there a way to make our algorithms robust to this type of information leakage?
-In these lecture notes, we discuss various techniques that allow for achieving this goal without turning to space-inefficient deterministic algorithms.
+Our goal now is to discuss various techniques that allow for achieving this goal without turning to space-inefficient deterministic algorithms.